ubports/autopilot/docs/tutorial/what_is_autopilot.rst

 **The Assertion Stage**

 The final stage is where you determine if your test should pass or fail.
 Most tests will contain more than one assertion (:ref:`why? <faq-many-asserts>`).
 Autopilot contains several custom assertions that make testing high-level concepts easier.

-.. otto:: This is a test - can I really speak? awesome!